 Christmas bouquets and floral arrangements that contain lilies are very hazardous to pets, especially cats.
 All it takes is a few bites of a lily plant to cause potentially fatal kidney failure in felines.

 Cautious pet owners should probably steer clear of including these beautiful but dangerous plants in their Christmas décor.

 6. Keep Gifts And Candy Out Of Reach

 Make sure your stockings really are hung by the chimney with care this holiday season; children’s toys, gift wrap, and candy should be kept out of reach at all times.

 What steps are you taking to keep your pets safe this Christmas?
+Do you have any other tips for pet parents?
 Let us know in the comments below!